duckdb/duckdb-web/docs/guides/performance/how-to-tune-workloads.md

 ## Parallelism

+### The Effect of Row Groups on Parallelism

+DuckDB parallelizes the workload based on _row groups,_ i.e., groups of rows that are stored together at the storage level.
+A row group in DuckDB's database format consists of max.
+122,880 rows.
-DuckDB parallelizes the workload based on row groups.
-Parallelism starts at the level of row groups, which have 122,880 rows each.
-Therefore, for the query to run on _k_ threads, you need at least _k_ * 122,880 rows.
+Parallelism starts at the level of row groups, therefore, for a query to run on _k_ threads, it needs to scan at least _k_ * 122,880 rows.

+### Too Many Threads

 Note that in certain cases DuckDB may launch _too many threads_ (e.g., due to HyperThreading), which can lead to slowdowns.
 In these cases, it’s worth manually limiting the number of threads using [`PRAGMA threads = X`](../../sql/pragmas#memory_limit-threads).